 Himalayan salt is another option.
 This surprisingly pink salt extracted from the Himalayas is said to contain all 84 elements found in our bodies and important trace minerals.
 Mined and hand-washed, this salt is purported as a more pure alternative to sea salt.
 Get it using this link.
 Do a taste test to discover for yourself what tastes best and feels best in your body.

 Sea salt tips

 - Give it to baby – Though the common advice is to not salt baby’s food before the age of two, high quality sea salt is completely safe for babies and young children.
-In fact, a pinch of good salt on their food will provide baby with much needed micro-mineral and help them to digest proteins and carbohydrates.
+In fact, a pinch of good salt on their food will provide baby with much needed micro-minerals and help them to digest proteins and carbohydrates.